 Students can then begin to sign up with certain health professionals on a digital calendar which will show the dates and times of the professionals' availability to accept students into their offices or in the hospital.
 They will have the ability to sign up with doctors in certain specialties, or with primary care doctors.
 Or, they could sign up with physicians' assistants, nurse practitioners, radiology technicians, or whichever of the health professionals who have agreed to participate.

 When the students show up at the medical office that they requested, whenever possible they will be greeted by a "Professor" (a doctor) who will be their host while they are there.
 The professor will meet with them, explain how the office works, and tell them what the working professionals are doing and why.
 There will be some interaction with the patients along with explanations of the symptoms and the physical findings.
-Their may even be some discussion about the tests being ordered and the treatment provided.
+There may even be some discussion about the tests being ordered and the treatment provided.

 Afterwards, the students will have the opportunity to provide some feedback on their experience, whether they learned anything and whether they thought the experience was worthwhile.
 We will use this feedback to make improvements in the program.